rkfg/regolancer/README.md

   -a, --amount=              amount to rebalance
       --econ-ratio=          economical ratio for fee limit calculation as a multiple of target channel fee (for example, 0.5 means you want to pay at max half the fee you might earn for routing out of the target channel)
-  -b, --probe=               if the payment fails at the last hop try to probe lower amount using binary search -i, --exclude-channel-in=  don't use this channel as incoming (can be specified multiple times) -o, --exclude-channel-out= don't use this channel as outgoing (can be specified multiple times) -e, --exclude-channel=     don't use this channel at all (can be specified multiple times)
+  -b, --probe=               if the payment fails at the last hop try to probe lower amount using binary search
+      --min-amount=          if probing is enabled this will be the minimum amount to try -i, --exclude-channel-in=  don't use this channel as incoming (can be specified multiple times) -o, --exclude-channel-out= don't use this channel as outgoing (can be specified multiple times) -e, --exclude-channel=     don't use this channel at all (can be specified multiple times)